Posted on 16 Comments

 AGF RC is a known brand in the RC Car market, but not that well known within the flying community.

-And tbh, I feel that the last is missing out…
+And to be honest, it feels that the latter is missing out…

 It is a small, powerful, high-precision servo with outstanding specs.

-It is also programmable with the provided software (for Windows OS only) and enclosed into an aluminum casing.
+It is also programmable with the provided software (for Windows OS only) and enclosed in an aluminum casing.

-The manufacturer, also mentions titanium gear packed inside the casing, and given the torque this little beast generates I will easily believe in it.
+The manufacturer also mentions titanium gear packed inside the casing, and given the torque this little beast generates, we easily believe it.

 The servo will work great at 3.7v, fast and very precise, with perfect centering.